cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/fitting_concepts.md

 These can be defined either in terms of frequentist **confidence regions** or bayesian **credibility regions**.

 In both cases the region is defined by a confidence or credibility level $CL$, which quantifies the meaning of the region.
-For frequentist confidence regions, the confidence level $CL$ describes how often the confidence region will contain the true parameter values.
+For frequentist confidence regions, the confidence level $CL$ describes how often the confidence region will contain the true parameter values if the model is a sufficiently accurate approximation of the truth.
-For bayesian credibility regions, the credibility level $CL$ describes the bayesian probability that the true parameter value is in that region.
+For bayesian credibility regions, the credibility level $CL$ describes the bayesian probability that the true parameter value is in that region for under the given model.

 The confidence or credibility regions are described by a set of points $\{ \vec{\theta} \}_{\mathrm{CL}}$ which meet some criteria.